-AMTI is made possible by Asia Program internal funding as well as a start-up grant from the Brzezinski Institute on Geostrategy.
-CSIS is in the process of soliciting funding for the initiative from governments in Asia, as well as corporate and foundation support.
-We will update the list of funders in the months ahead.
+AMTI draws on funds including those provided by a Brzezinski Institute on Geostrategy start-up grant, internal funding from the CSIS Korea Chair, and the collective contributions of the regular CSIS Japan Chair corporate sponsors.
+CSIS is in the process of soliciting additional funding and is open to support from all governments in Asia, as well as corporate and foundation support.
+AMTI also appreciates contributions from various partners, including Japan and the Philippines.
 To learn more about how to support AMTI, please contact us.

-Gregory B. Poling is director of the Asia Maritime Transparency Initiative and a fellow with the Southeast Asia Program at CSIS.
+Gregory B. Poling is senior fellow and director of the Southeast Asia Program and director of the Asia Maritime Transparency Initiative at CSIS.
 He oversees research on U.S. foreign policy in the Asia Pacific, with a particular focus on the maritime domain and the countries of Southeast Asia.
 His research interests include the South China Sea disputes, democratization in Southeast Asia, and Asian multilateralism.

 Associate Director and Associate Fellow

 Harrison Prétat is associate director and research associate with the Asia Maritime Transparency Initiative at CSIS.
 His research interests include maritime disputes, U.S.-China relations, economic engagement in Asia, and challenges to international institutions in the twenty-first century.